psisoyev/release-pager/README.md

 ![Release Pager](/my-pager.png)

-The service is build using Scala, ZIO, Doobie, Http4s, circe, canoe.
+The service is build using Scala, ZIO 2, Doobie, Http4s, circe, canoe.
-You can learn more about it in [this blog post](https://scala.monster/welcome-zio/).
+Originally it was created for [this blog post](https://scala.monster/welcome-zio/), but the blog post is not updated to ZIO 2.

 ### TODO
 There are several things left todo: